Building a successful Law Career - Part 9

 Partners also know that an associate rarely achieves the highest level in all established criteria: some associates do certain things better than others, so each must be assessed individually.
 High marks in every category is not essential for promotion.
-It’s the criteria, as a whole, which provides the topics for consideration or objective comparison so uniformity and fairness can be achieved in the selection process.
+It’s the criteria, as a whole, which provides the topics for consideration or objective comparison, so that uniformity and fairness can be achieved in the selection process.

 Here are some generally acknowledged tips – but – if you are thinking you can get promoted just by reading an article then you have been misinformed.
 Promotion depends on work and a lot more besides.
 This article will try to ensure that you are directing your efforts along the right lines.
 And there is something else.
-Once you have read this article, stop planning and plotting and get on with the work needed to win a promotion – ‘Less education and more application’ will almost certainly work best.
+Once you have read this article, stop planning and plotting and get on with the work needed to win a promotion – ‘Less education and more application’, will almost certainly work best.

 1. Know who to target

 Are there documented requirements?
 If so – the job is half done.
 If there aren’t any documented requirements and you’re wondering what you need to do, there’s a simple answer – ASK SOMEONE!
 Many young lawyers are terrified of asking their superiors about career advancement.
-I know that some partners are frightening but, unless you’re working for one of those then why not speak with your partner about their ideas for advancement within the firm.
+I know that some partners are frightening but, unless you’re working for one of those, then why not speak with your partner about their ideas for advancement within the firm.

 Even if there are promotion policies and criteria – remember the subjective criteria.
 These ALWAYS exist.
 The unspoken requirements that you need to understand.
 Look at the people who are at the level you want – what do they have in common?
 Again, ask a senior person.
-If necessary you’re going to have to figure it out yourself – at least make an educated guess.
+If necessary you’re going to have to figure it out yourself – but at least make an educated guess!

 2. Know where the power is

 If you want promotion, discover who makes the decisions.
 Influence in law firms is complex.
 The partner you work may have lots, or none.
 Ask others who have been promoted.
-It can be difficult to move the conversation to discover the answer but It’s essential you find out.
+It can be difficult to move the conversation to discover the answer but it’s essential you find out.
 Why?
 Because you must know who you need to convince and what they care about.
 Only then can you see where you should focus your efforts.

 3. Don’t get distracted in planning